MooseValley/Game---Tile-2D-basic---Text-to-Image-BMP---Mario-to-BMP/README.md

 ### Borland Delphi v2-v5

+My Delphi code from 2-Dec-2015 to generate a sprite from a text map.

 I watched the movie "GamePlay - The Video Game Revolution" back on 2-Feb-2015 and it reminded me how simple the Mario character game sprite is - just 16x16 pixels.
 See screen shots from the movie included in the above repo.

 And I thought I'd mess around and reconstruct the Mario sprite from a simple text map, just for fun.